Back to Rent vs Buy Hub

 Rent vs Buy in Texas (2026 Cost Analysis + Calculator)

-This guide covers the real numbers for Texas, including market-by-market breakdowns for Dallas-Fort Worth, Houston, Austin, San Antonio, and smaller markets, plus a worked break-even example and the factors that most affect your personal outcome.
+This guide covers how that tax structure changes the break-even math across Dallas-Fort Worth, Houston, Austin, and San Antonio, with a metro comparison table and the factors that most affect your personal outcome.

 High property taxes